HIPAA Compliance Essentials for 2026

 - Portable device and media management.

-Technical protections:.
+Technical safeguards:.

 - Access controls with unique user IDs and emergency access steps.